Bravade de Fréjus

 • Position yourself along the procession route to see the bravadeurs and the statue of the saint pass by.

-• Be aware of the gunpowder salvos: the noise can be intense.
+• Beware of powder volleys: the noise can be intense.
 Protect young children's ears.

-• The episcopal group (cathedral, cloister, baptistery) is open for visits; take the opportunity to discover this exceptional heritage.
+• The episcopal complex (cathedral, cloister, baptistery) is open for visits; take advantage of the day to discover this exceptional heritage.

-• Arrive early to find a good spot along the route.
+• Come early on Sunday morning to find a good spot along the route of the grand procession.

 Festival-goer photos